LuSeKa/Arduino_AdvancedConcepts/README.md

 # Arduino_AdvancedConcepts
-A little Arduino project to exemplify some intermediate/advanced programming concepts for Arduino.
+An Arduino project to exemplify some intermediate/advanced programming concepts for Arduino.

 For many Makers, Arduino projects are one of the first contacts with coding and remain relatively basic.
 However, with a few a little more advanced concepts in (Arduino) programming, many Arduino projects can be brouhgt to the next level (i.e. more organized, more efficient and more reliable).